Orange-OpenSource/metamorphosed/README.md

 see [coref/README.md](coref/README.md)

 # Inter-annotator agreement

 _metAMoRphosED_ comes with a script which allows to calculate an inter-annotator agreement (IAA) score on 2 or more files containing the same sentences.
-The metrics used are Smatch F1 or the number if differences between two graphs (each concept or relation which is different or absent in one of the graphs is counted)
+The metrics used are Smatch F1 or the number of differences between two graphs (each concept or relation which is different or absent in one of the graphs is counted).

 The IAA is calculated either by
 * for each sentence: